<< Return to previous page

-- Australia’s Food Processing Sector Select Committee–7 July 2011–private meeting otherwise than in accordance with standing order 33(1)
+- Australia’s Food Processing Sector Select Committee–17 August 2011 from 11.30 am–private meeting otherwise than in accordance with standing order 33(1)

-- Scrutiny of New Taxes Select Committee–7 July 2011 from 1.45 pm–private meeting otherwise than in accordance with standing order 33(1)
+- Gambling Reform Joint Select Committee–23 August 2011 from 4.00 pm–private meeting otherwise than in accordance with standing order 33(1)

 See Disallowance Alert for a complete list of notices of motion to disallow (and outcomes)